victorspringer/http-cache/README.md

 It is simple, super fast, thread safe and gives the possibility to choose the adapter (memory, Redis, DynamoDB etc).

+The memory adapter minimizes GC overhead to near zero and supports some options of caching algorithms (LRU, MRU, LFU, MFU).
+This way, it is able to store plenty of gigabytes of responses, keeping great performance and being free of leaks.

 ## Getting Started

 ### Installation